leojamesstrong/leojamesstrong.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     Slides from my project team's presentation on the subject of our research and our findings.
-Full slide deck can be found here.
+Full slide deck can be found <a href="/assets/img/BuffPortal_SurveyReportSlides.pdf">here</a>.
 </div>

 Our research question was: